foolscapcon/foolscap-newsletter/_emails/2020-12-06-2020-letter-from-the-captain.md

 Open ConCom Meeting for Programming, Sunday Jan.
 17 3pm on Zoom Meet with the ConCom to plan the convention.
 Here’s how:
 - Come to discord for the link or
-- send us an email to [info@foolscap.org](mailto:info@foolscap.org?subject=Request%20to%20Join%20Open%20ConCom%20Meeting)
+- send us an email [info@foolscap.org](mailto:info@foolscap.org?subject=Request%20to%20Join%20Open%20ConCom%20Meeting)

-to join our Open ConCom Planning meeting Sunday January 17th 3pm on Zoom

 # Next Foolscap Thursday Event